 EDITOR: KELLI BOYD is an award-winning editor with over 15 years of experience in documentary film and television.
 Her clients include National Geographic, Discovery Channel and Animal Planet.
 In addition, Kelli has taught documentary production and editing for National Geographic and college programs in the Washington DC Metro area.
 ASSOCIATE EDITOR: PIERRE KATTAR is an Emmy Award-winning video journalist and documentary producer who developed his observational filmmaking style during his 10 year stint at The Washington Post where he reported, shot and edited news and video features.
 He has since worked with The New York Times, Frontline, the NewsHour, AARP, and National Geographic.

 her aim is true is a Fur Face Film production in association with 18th Street Films.
-Our fiscal sponsor is Northwest Film Forum.
+The film received fiscal sponsorship from Northwest Film Forum.